AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Next step*: Analyze final qPCR data and write methods section

-*Timeline*: Finish analysis and methods by end of November 2024
+*Timeline*: Finish analysis and methods by May 2025

 ## PolyIC Larvae